qaixerabbas/rethinking_deeplearning_histopath/README.md

    - Normalization using dataset-specific mean and standard deviation.

 2. **Training Protocol**:
-   - Split datasets into training, validation, and test sets (70/30).
+   - Split datasets into training, validation (70/30).
-   - Cross-entropy loss with Adam optimizer with an initial learning rate of 1e-4.
+   - Cross-entropy for binary and categorical cross entropy loss for multi-class classification with Adam optimizer with an initial learning rate of 1e-4.

 3. **Evaluation Metrics**:
    - Accuracy